ra1028/Former/README.md

 * ISSUE DESCRIPTION
 * HOW TO REPLICATE ISSUE

-If your issue dont not contain this information, it will be closed due to lack of information.
+If your issue doesn't contain this information, it will be closed due to lack of information.

 ## License
 Former is available under the MIT license.
 See the LICENSE file for more info.